 \subsection{Stochastic Approximation}

-The state-of-the-art method for solving empirical risk minimization problems over large datasets and complex hypothesis spaces is the stochastic gradient descent (SGD) algorithm~\citep{ref:robbins1951stochastic} and its variants such as mini-batch SGD, Adam~\citep{ref:kingma2014adam, ref:sashank2018convergence, ref:zhang2018improved} or Adadelta~\citep{ref:zeiler2012adadelta}.
-All of these fast algorithms require {\em unbiased} estimators for the gradients of the objective function of problem~\eqref{eq:fair-metric-learning}.
-Unfortunately, the empirical risk itself (that is, the objective function of~\eqref{eq:saa}) constitutes a {\em biased} estimator for the objective function of~\eqref{eq:fair-metric-learning}.
+The state-of-the-art method for solving empirical risk minimization problems over large datasets and complex hypothesis spaces is the stochastic gradient descent (SGD) algorithm~\citep{ref:robbins1951stochastic} or its variants such as Adam~\citep{ref:kingma2014adam, ref:sashank2018convergence, ref:zhang2018improved} or Adadelta~\citep{ref:zeiler2012adadelta}.
+In their simplest form, these algorithms mimic ordinary gradient descent but approximate each gradient using a single training sample.
+Thus, SGD uses far less memory and time per iteration than gradient descent at the cost of noisy updates.
+Unfortunately, it is not evident how SGD can be applied to problem~\eqref{eq:fair-metric-learning} because there is no meaningful way to estimate the unfairness penalty from one sample.
+Additionally, SGD is not parallelizable and thus cannot exploit the full power of multicore CPUs and GPUs.
+Mini-batch SGD uses gradient estimators constructed from several training samples and thus interpolates between gradient descent and plain vanilla SGD.
+A key advantage of mini-batch SGD is that it is amenable to efficient implementations.
+In order to guarantee converge, mini-batch SGD requires {\em unbiased} estimators for the gradients of the objective function of problem~\eqref{eq:fair-metric-learning}.
+Unfortunately, the empirical risk itself, that is, the objective function of~\eqref{eq:saa}, constitutes a {\em biased} estimator for the objective function of~\eqref{eq:fair-metric-learning}.
 This is a direct consequence of the following lemma.

 \begin{lemma}[The empirical unfairness penalty is biased] For all~$N\in\mathbb N$ and~$\theta\in\Theta$ we have